Educating the Whole Child

 The Elementary Counseling Program is an essential support system designed to help our students in the development of the skills and dispositions associated with social-emotional learning.
 The curriculum is developmental, child-centered, and focused on the five interrelated sets of cognitive, affective, and behavior competencies: self-awareness, self-management, social awareness, relationship skills, and responsible decision-making.
 The elementary counselor provides bi-weekly classroom lessons to all students in grades K-5 focused on developing self concept/identity, relationship building, child protection, responsible decision making, conflict resolution and growth mindset.

-Counseling in Middle/High School
+Middle/High School Counseling

 In the Middle and High School AISL employs a University/Career Counselor to support academic advising, career counseling and university exploration and applications along with supporting the socio-emotional development of our Middle School students.
 This is particularly important as students transition from childhood to adolescence and the unique physical, cognitive, social and emotional needs that arise within that age group.
 Following the transition from Middle to High School, the focus shifts to preparation for career and university in Grade 8 and 9 when students begin to discover their strengths, interests and passions.
 In Grade 10 students take a comprehensive career assessment (Morrisby Assessment), and they are advised by the Careers/University Advisor, the International Baccalaureate Diploma Coordinator, and their teachers in choosing the appropriate IB DP program subjects for Grades 11 and 12.
 Students in grades 11-12 formally begin the college/university search and application process or the gap year opportunities.